jhgorse/ren-c/README.md

 ## Building

+1. Clone the repository.
+2. Run the build script, `make.sh`.
+3. Find the executable interpreter `build/r3`.

+The `make.sh` build script will attempt to bootstrap the uninitiated rebol system with prebuilt binaries necessary to run the `make.r` build script.

+### Advanced Building

 The system does not require GNU Make, CMake, or any other make tools.
 It only needs a copy of a Ren-C executable to build itself.
 To do a full build, it